 As 2022 continues, take the time to evaluate and optimize your payment options.

 8. An excellent customer experience is essential

-Another top 2020 B2B e-commerce trend is the need to provide a stellar user experience for your retailers.
-Excellent customer and user experience is essential, considering 86% of buyers are willing to pay more for a good experience.
-Additionally, buyers are willing to pay an average of 13% more for added features and luxury items when the customer experience is excellent.
+Another one of the top 2022 B2B eCommerce trends is the need to provide a stellar user experience for your retailers.
+Excellent customer and user experience is essential, and buyers are willing to pay more for a good experience.

 Consider using a B2B e-commerce selling solution that makes it easy to connect with customers, communicate clearly, schedule virtual meetings, and show off your products in a digital environment.